Express Avenue: Description

 The mall is situated near the Royapettah Clock Tower.
 The mall is built on an 8-acre site inside the historic Indian Express Estate and has four floors of retail space, a building for corporate offices and a hotel.
 Out of 10 acres, about 3.57 acres have been taken up by buildings.
 The rest have been used for car parking, drive-ways and landscaping.
 In all, the mall has 26 lifts, 34 escalators and 4 travelators.

 Express Avenue hosts a mixture of shopping, business and leisure.
 The mall is bounded by Whites Road, Woods Road and Patullos Road and has a three-level basement parking space for over 1,500 cars and a parking area for bikes.
 It has a total development of 1,500,000 sqft including 900,000 sq ft of retail space, 100,000 sq. ft of hotel, 200,000 sq. ft of office space, 400,000 sq ft of parking space.
 The mall was inaugurated on 26 May 2010.
+The campus has 2 office blocks, Tower 1 and Tower 2, with 2 basements and 10 floors.

 E Hotel, a 44-room four-star boutique hotel, was built in the mall at a cost of ₹ 300 million.

 Entertainment and leisure

 The entertainment portion of the mall is 70000 sqft.
 The Escape Cinemas, the branch of PVR Cinemas, consists of an 08-screens multiplex with a capacity of 1,600 seats covering 50,000 sqft, which is the city's largest cineplex.
 California-based Giovanni Castor played a key role in the overall design of Escape.
 The mall is home to the largest gaming arcade in South India.

-Besides stand-alone stores like Bath & Body Works, Montblac, and Armani Exchange the mall has an 80,000 sqft Lifestyle and a 65,000 sq. ft Pantaloon, Smart Bazaar, H&M and Forever 21.
+Besides stand-alone stores like Bath & Body Works, Montblanc, and Armani Exchange, the mall has an 80,000 sqft Lifestyle and a 65,000 sq. ft Pantaloon, Smart Bazaar, H&M and Forever 21.
 The anchor tenants are expected to take 300,000 to 400,000 sq ft, while the vanilla tenants would occupy up to 400,000 sq. ft.
 The 50,000 sqft food court has 25 counters and includes food chains such as Burger King, Taco Bell, KFC and Pizza Hut.
 The mall has six atria with a height not less than 75 ft each.
 The atrium areas are covered with tensile fabric and the centre of the atrium is covered with glass.